micro-os-plus/micro-os-plus-iii-alpha/packages/vendors/stm/stm32f4-hal.pack/HOWTOUPDATE.md

+No longer actual, the f4 hal sources were moved to a separate project.

+***
 The original ST sources are available as a separate branch.
 This branch should be updated with each new HAL version, then merged into the main branch.

 - (in Git) change to checkout the **stm32f4-hal** branch